ijunxyz123/light-show-cybertruck-damarcusj/README.md

 #### Tail lights and License Plate Lights
 - On Model 3 built before October 2020: left tail, right tail, and license plate lights operate together.
 They will activate during ```(Left tail || Right tail)``` requests from xLights - note that the license plate lights xLights channel will have no effect on these vehicles.

+#### Cybertruck Light Bar
+- The front and rear light bar have 60 individually controllable LEDs each.
+- Use XLights' integreated effects to program the light bar.
+Recommendations for getting started: Curtain, Marble, Morph and On.
+Most effects can be customized using the 'Effect Settings' Window.
+The visualization displays all effects accurately.
+- The front light bar is grouped intro three segments: Left, Cemter, Right.
+Left/Right are the outer angled portions of the front light bar.
+The segments can be accessed by double clicking on the light bar in the timeline.
+- The rear light bar is grouped into three segments: Left, Center, Right.
+Center consists of the 52 LEDs on the tailgate, while Left/Right are 4 LEDs each above the Turn Signals.
+- The individual LEDs can be programmed by double clicking on the segments in the timeline.

 ## Converting old (pre-2022 holiday update) show files
 All old .fseq files are fully compatible with the new light show update.
 You only need to convert old show files if you want to edit them with the refreshed XLights configuration.